debezium/debezium/debezium-server/README.md

 ### Create an Event Hub

-Create an Event Hub (equivalent to a topic).
+Create an Event Hub (equivalent to a topic) with `one` partition.
 Check the documentation for options on how do this using the [Azure Portal](https://docs.microsoft.com/azure/event-hubs/event-hubs-create?WT.mc_id=debezium-docs-abhishgu#create-an-event-hub), [Azure CLI](https://docs.microsoft.com/azure/event-hubs/event-hubs-quickstart-cli?WT.mc_id=debezium-docs-abhishgu#create-an-event-hub) etc.

 ### Build the module